By: Victor Lee

 Dr. Victor Lee is the Vice President of Clinical Informatics at Clinical Architecture.
-This is part 1 of his blog series addressing the topic of value in healthcare.
+This is blog post addresses the topic of value in healthcare.

 It is well known that the United States is at the top of the leaderboard in rankings of health expenditures as a percentage of GDP.
 Although not new, discussions about value in healthcare have gained a lot of momentum in recent years, perhaps reaching a feverish pitch when the Centers for Medicare and Medicaid Services (CMS) announced specific goals to shift reimbursement from fee-for-service (FFS) to value-based payment models and when congress passed the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).

 What does this mean?
 A good place to start would be to define what “value” means in a healthcare context.
 While there may be variations in definitions and opinion across payers, providers, and patients, perhaps the most commonly accepted general definition was proposed by Michael Porter when he stated that “value is defined as the patient health outcomes achieved per dollar spent.”
 By this definition of value, simply doing more does not necessarily translate into value.
 Rather, one must perform not too much or too little in the provision of healthcare services—providers must deliver the right amount of the right interventions that are cost-effective in order to maximize value.
 Since our healthcare delivery system has been traditionally based on FFS models the incentivize a higher volume of care, there is much work to be done to transition our nation’s focus onto value of care.